-Mum confession: 7 things I wish I done more of when my children were babies
+Mum confession: 7 things I wish I had done more of when my children were babies

 Nothing will make you realise just how fast time is going by as having children does.